igorwojda/android-showcase/README.md

 ## Architecture

 Feature related code is placed inside one of the feature modules.
-We can think about each feature as the equivalent of [microservice](https://en.wikipedia.org/wiki/Microservices) or private library.
+We can think about each feature as the reusable component, equivalent of [microservice](https://en.wikipedia.org/wiki/Microservices) or private library.

 The modularized code-base approach provides few benefits:
 - better [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 Each module has a clear API., Feature related classes live in different modules and can't be referenced without explicit module dependency.